-The lawyers at Lanyon Bowdler are high experienced, skilled professionals who are able to expertly navigate the process, swiftly and effectively handling any issues so that the transaction can be concluded as quickly as possible.
+The lawyers at Lanyon Bowdler are highly experienced, skilled professionals who are able to expertly navigate the process, swiftly and effectively handling any issues so that the transaction can be concluded as quickly as possible.

 If you’re looking for a leading law firm, then you can be assured you have found it in us.
-We are members of the Law Society’s Conveyancing Quality Scheme positioning us as the first choice for conveyancing services across Shropshire and beyond.

 Whether you are buying or selling you can be confident that we have the expertise and experience you require to handle every aspect of your property transaction.
 To speak to us and find out how we can help, please don’t hesitate to contact us today.

 Lanyon Bowdler has been established in the area for more than three decades and we are delighted to have helped so many local people to move house or change their business premises.
 We can help you too and whether you are a first-time buyer or a seasoned investor, with a large property portfolio, we have the experience and expertise you need.

 We regularly provide conveyancing services for both residential and commercial property clients including: